tewald/rgbpi-addons/README.md

 To remove the patch open RGBPi-Extra ui, go to settings and select remove.
 This is required prior to reimaging your SD card if you are doing so.

 # Systems still in progress, only checked cores are implemented.
+BIOS files are not included.

 If there is a [X] that means it Installs and Plays.
 I'll have a note at the end with some Info about it. if there is NO note or  [ ] **PLEASE LET ME KNOW** if it works for you